pubky/mainline/mainline-next/docs/prototype-plan.md

 - Develop the prototype on a dedicated branch.
 - Place it in a standalone `mainline-next/` crate at the repository root.
 - Keep the current crate working so behavior and resource use can be compared.
-- Do not build on `docs/proposal/prototype/`; it uses a simplified test protocol and may only be consulted as a reference.
 - Treat the new prototype as evolutionary: successful parts should be suitable for moving into the main crate.